 So what factors account for the project’s undeniable success?
 “We looked for the best partners to make Live possible,” says Leirós.
 “José Antonio Marín at Areadesign did an amazing job bringing the 3ds Max model to Unreal Engine.

 “Mónica Victor, Miguel Oñoro, and the rest of the crew at Brainstorm were challenged by the requirements of a totally new kind of client,” he continues.
 "They came up with creative solutions and delivered a realistic advisor integration in the 3D model.”

 And as for Epic Games?
 “Unreal Engine is the backbone of Live.
 Bringing our homes to clients that are miles away would not be possible without the real-time rendering capabilities of this software,” says Leirós.

 “It's incredible that such a powerful tool is available for anyone to experiment with,” he goes on.
 “Unreal Engine was designed for video games, but is finding more and more unexpected use cases in other industries.
 We are grateful to Epic Games for allowing the home-development industry to benefit from so many years of research and development.”

 AEDAS Homes prides itself on its innovation, and is not about to rest on its laurels.
 Leirós paints a picture of what may be around the next corner.
 “Imagine if in the near future, we can show you any unit in our portfolio,” he suggests.
 “The quality of the models and the accuracy of the integration are so high that your eyes are tricked.
 Advances in VR glasses make it feel as if you are inside one our homes chatting with the advisor.
 Different options and furniture configurations are loaded with voice commands…It may sound futuristic, but at AEDAS Homes we are already working on it.
 We have not dried out of ideas, so stay tuned!”

 Want to become an innovator in your industry?
-Download the free Unreal Studio beta and get started with Datasmith and Unreal Engine today!
+Download Unreal Engine and get started today!